WebAssembly/component-model/design/mvp/Explainer.md

 spec and is meant to be interpreted according to that specification.
 The `verrange` production embeds a minimal subset of the syntax for version ranges found in common package managers like `npm` and `cargo` and is meant to be interpreted with the same [semantics][SemVerRange].
-(Mostly this is interpretation is the obvious lexicographic ordering, but note the particular behavior of pre-release tags.)
+(Mostly this interpretation is the usual SemVer-spec-defined ordering, but note the particular behavior of pre-release tags.)

 For the 3 cases where an `importname` contains a kebab-`name`, that `name` is required to be unique within the component's imports so that it can be used as